25 Greatest Canadian Albums of All Time

 15. The Tragically Hip – Fully Completely (1992)

 On Aug.
 20, 2016, the Tragically Hip played the final concert of their Man Machine Poem tour in their hometown of Kingston, Ont.
 The CBC streamed the show on all of its platforms, and about 12 million people tuned in.
-The Hip’s legendary status in the Great White North began, in earnest, with Fully Completely, their third album.
-All of the Hip’s hallmarks are on display: abstract imagery (“Locked in the Trunk of a Car”), ringing guitars (the title track) and Gord Downie and company’s focus on all things Canadian (“Courage” and “At the Hundredth Meridian.”)
+The Hip’s legendary status in the Great White North began, however, with Fully Completely.
+All of the Hip’s hallmarks are on display: abstract imagery (“Locked in the Trunk of a Car”), ringing guitars (the title track) and a focus on all things Canadian (“Courage” and “At the Hundredth Meridian.”)
 If the Hip had stopped making music after releasing Fully Completely, they’d still be Canada’s band.